 The report, ISO Support: A Comparison of Manual and Electronic Practices, was based on a survey of insurers using ISO circular content and compares how the time and costs of handling ISO revisions differ depending on whether an insurer uses a traditional manual process or a newer electronic process.

 To share the value of the report, we recently held a web seminar, where Novarica presented the findings and discussed them in depth.
-You can learn more about the report, its findings, and its authors by viewing the recorded version of the seminar.
-And you can download the complete report as well.
+You can learn more about the report, its findings, and its authors by downloading the complete report.